lnthorne/studious-octo-funicular/docs/updates.md

 ### January 6, 2025

 - Set a time limit for bids, after 30 days of sitting in pending it gets sent to rejected.

+### January 12, 2025

+- Fixed the auth issue with events.
+Now need to figure out how we can let the two users know what job they are talking about when messaging.
+I have a shitty solution rn, but broken when you go from the bids page